aglasspool/aglasspool.github.io/index.md

 # Charles Glasspool (GGGG)
 This is where it all begins!
-Just south of the Elephant & Castle on the Kennington side of Newington at the end of the A3, which used to be known as Portsmouth Road because it was the main road between London and Portsmouth.
+Kennington Lane, just south of the Elephant & Castle near the end of the A3; what was then called Portsmouth Road because it was the old Roman road between London and Portsmouth.

 Charles Glasspool, aged 45 is recorded in the 1841 Census as living at *41 Lower Kennington Lane* (also known as East House) near the King's Arms pub in Kennington.